Dashboard

 3. Start Small: Choose one data source connection that would provide immediate value

-4. Plan User Experience: Design how people will interact with your MCP-enabled AI before implementing technical components
+4. Plan User Experience: Design how people will interact with your MCP-enabled AI before implementing technical component

 Remember, successful MCP implementation is an iterative process.
 Start small, learn from each step, and gradually expand your AI's capabilities as you gain confidence and expertise.